lepe/trem-gpp-bots/README.md

 * Bots do something on maps without nodes (nothing great yet)
 * Bots can walk and aim at two different directions (experimental: off)
 * Bots aim is not instant (experimental: off)
-* Targets are chosen on proximity (before was on entity order)
 * Human bots now have basic repair capabilities
 * Human bots try to keep a distance when attacking structures (except saw and flame weapons)
 * teams are not locked anymore and 2 bots by team are deployed by default